YahooArchive/omid/README.md

 first parameter in the transactional aware methods (e.g. _put(Transaction tx, Put put)_) _These interfaces will likely change slightly in future._

-To run this example, make sure you have _core-site.xml_ and _hbase-site.xml_ for your HBase cluster are present in your classpath.
+To run this example, make sure _core-site.xml_ and _hbase-site.xml_ for your HBase cluster are present in your classpath.
 You will need to set _tso.host_ and _tso.port_ appropriately.
 Also, you will need to create a hbase table "EXAMPLE_TABLE", with column family "EXAMPLE_CF", and with TTL disabled and maxVersions set to Integer.MAX_VALUE.
 This example assumes non-secure communication with HBase.
 If your HBase cluster is secured with Kerberos, you will